wp-plugins/lightbox-plus/readme.txt

         <a href="images/image-3.jpg" rel="lightbox[roadtrip]">image #3</a>

 == Installation ==

+=== Automatic ===

+1. In the admin panel plugins page click Add New
+2. Search for Lightbox Plus
+3. Find Lightbox Plus in the list an click Install Now
+4. Click OK when prompted
+5. Enjoy!

+=== Manual ===

 1. Extract lightbox-plus.zip to your `wp-content/plugins` directory.
 2. In the admin panel under plugins activate Lightbox Plus.